 Values and integration states (Twitch, Photoshop etc) within Touch Portal are global in nature.
 This means that within Touch Portal there is only one state.
 This is different for local states and Values.
-They are bound only to the flow they are part of.
+They are bound only to the Touch Portal event instance (On Press, On Event, global Event) they are part of.
 This comes especially in handy with Events and the states that belong to those events.
 But it can also greatly reduce the amount of Values you need to create for Value manipulation as you can use the local Values within a flow of actions.

 Take for example a Twitch Chat Message state.
 Everytime your receive a new chat message in Twitch, Touch Portal registers this and stores it in a global state.
 As soon as a new message is received it will store that new message into that global state, overwriting the old state.
 The upside of this is that you are able to use this state everywhere within Touch Portal to make creative and complex flows and setups to do wonderful stuff for your viewers.